CVE-2026-33845: Integer Underflow (Wrap or Wraparound)

 Potential Impact

-Successful exploitation of this vulnerability can cause denial of service by crashing the affected service or potentially disclose information due to out-of-bounds memory reads.
-The vulnerability is exploitable remotely without authentication, increasing its risk.
-However, there are no known exploits in the wild at this time.
+Successful exploitation of this vulnerability can cause denial of service by crashing the affected service or potentially disclose sensitive information due to out-of-bounds memory reads.
+The vulnerability is remotely exploitable without authentication, increasing its risk.
+The CVSS v3.1 base score is 7.5, indicating high severity with network attack vector, low attack complexity, no privileges required, and no user interaction needed.

 Mitigation Recommendations